7ejasVijay/7ejasVijay/README.md

 - 🔭 I’m currently working as a backend engineer
 - 👯 I’m always looking to collaborate on something interesting
 - 💬 Ask me about the cosmos or anything mythological, it will be a fun conversation
-- ⚡ Fun fact: I like anime
+- ⚡ Fun fact: I like to watch anime

 ## 💻 Technologies & Tools